-When the new Justices are seated, Mr. Nixon will have named four of the nine President since George Washington has appointed in so brief a time in office.
-President Franklin D. Roosevelt ap-pointed eight justices in his more than 12 years in the White House, and President Dwight Eisenhower named five in his eight-year tenure.
+When the new Justices are seated, Mr. Nixon will have named four of the nine Court members-more than any other President since George Washington has appointed in so brief a time in office.
+President Franklin D. Roosevelt appointed eight justices in his more than any other pointed than the president of t 12 years in the White House, and President Dwight Eisenhower named five in his eight-year tenure.